pw_hdlc: RPC over HDLC example project#

 verify reset exit"

-4. Invoke RPCs from in an interactive console#
+4. Invoke RPCs from an interactive console#

 The RPC console uses pw_console to make a rich interactive console for working with pw_rpc.
 Run the RPC console with the following command, replacing /dev/ttyACM0 with the correct serial device for your board.